ansyblenetwork/sdg/_posts/2020-11-03-just-intonation-understanding-and-ordering-the.md

 In today's post we look for such consonances approximated by these 12 notes.
 It is clear that not all 12 intervals are consonant: This corresponds with the fact that slamming a piano with random notes does not sound good, and why despite all of the combinatorial possibilities, simultaneous notes in classical music almost always stem from canonical chords and triads.

-### Tempering the intervals
+### Justifying the intervals

 Recall that we have 12 notes corresponding to the following wavelengths, derived from successive extension by perfect fifths:

 $$\frac{2}{3}, \frac{2^3}{3^2}, \frac{2^4}{3^3}, \frac{2^6}{3^4}, \frac{2^7}{3^5}, \frac{2^9}{3^6}, \frac{2^{11}}{3^7}, \frac{2^{12}}{3^8}, \frac{2^{14}}{3^9}, \frac{2^{15}}{3^{10}}, \frac{2^{17}}{3^{11}}, \frac{2^{19}}{3^{12}}.$$

 Here, we have used the octave equivalents with wavelength between 1/2 and 1 - within an octave above the root note.
-We perform successive simplifications:
+We perform successive approximations which justify the intervals (pun intended...?):

 1) Recall the approximations for the major third and closing the circle of fifths: